Tennis Elbow - Massage Austin

 Tennis elbow, or lateral epicondylitis, is like having a squeaky hinge on a frequently used door.

-Iler Method® Massage Treats Tennis Elbow Pain
+Iler Method® Sports Massage Treats Tennis Elbow Pain

 Like traditional trigger point therapy, the Iler Method targets specific muscle tension and tender points that contribute to discomfort, focusing on areas affected by the tennis elbow.
-Our method effectively releases tension in the forearm and elbow by applying precise pressure and specialized techniques.
+Our sports massage method effectively releases tension in the forearm and elbow by applying precise pressure and specialized techniques.

 The following techniques specifically address muscle tension, alleviate pain, and improve the range of motion and flexibility in the elbow and forearm areas: